cslu-nlp/nlup/README.md

 `nlup` contains some base libraries I use in natural language understanding projects.
 Some highlights:

-* `perceptron.py`: perceptron-like classifiers (binary and multiclass using the one-versus-all strategy), including some forms of structured prediction
+* `perceptron.py`: perceptron-like classifiers (binary and multiclass), including some forms of structured prediction
 * `confusion.py`: classifier evaluation objects
 * `decorators.py`: clever decorators for various purposes
 * `jsonable.py`: a mix-in which allows the state of most objects to be serialized to (and deserialized from) compressed JSON